fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 |212| [Whats CSRF and JWT token?](#how-redux-form-initialvalues-get-updated-from-state) |

-## Core React
+## Core Laravel

-1. ### What is React?
+1. ### What is Routing?

-    React is an **open-source frontend JavaScript library** which is used for building user interfaces especially for single page applications.
-It is used for handling view layer for web and mobile apps.
-React was created by [Jordan Walke](https://github.com/jordwalke), a software engineer working for Facebook.
-React was first deployed on Facebook's News Feed in 2011 and on Instagram in 2012.
+  When a user enters a URL, it gets send to a routes file.
+Laravel contains a routes.php file where it matches it with the right controller/view.

    **[⬆ Back to Top](#table-of-contents)**